kragen/dernocua/text/adversarial-control.md

-    that tells you which parameters of your generative model are most important to simulate accurately; and then you assess the learning value of the proposed control strategy by calculating how much you're likely to update those parameters with that strategy.
+    that tells you which parameters of your generative model are most important to simulate accurately; and then you assess the learning value of the proposed control strategy by calculating how much you’re likely to update those parameters with that strategy.

-    That is, you're looking for parameters of your generator which the outcome of this experiment would nudge in a way that makes a significant difference in your objective function in some scenarios, but ideally not the scenario you're facing at the moment (the safe experiment design problem).
+    That is, you’re looking for parameters of your generator which the outcome of this experiment would nudge in a way that makes a significant difference in your objective function in some scenarios, but ideally not the scenario you’re facing at the moment (the safe experiment design problem).
 By dreaming of being chased by monsters (a scenario drawn from your generator in which a bad strategy results in you dying horribly) you learn which aspects of reality your generator needs to model better, and so what you should try to find out by taking actions in real life;
-    for example, you may want to look under your bed, because it's a safe thing to do, but if there are monsters there, you will see them and can update your system model in a way that will greatly increase your utility.
+    for example, you may want to look under your bed, because it’s a safe thing to do, but if there are monsters there, you will see them and can update your system model in a way that will greatly increase your utility.

-    This is not a metaphor; I'm proposing that the humans' neurology actually works in the way similar to what I'm describing above, [though it doesn't use automatic differentiation and backprpagation][0], and that is why they literally look under their beds for monsters; or at least that this formalism is a good way to get similar kinds of intelligent behavior.
+    This is not a metaphor; I’m proposing that the humans’ neurology actually works in the way similar to what I’m describing above, [though it doesn’t use automatic differentiation and backprpagation][0], and that is why they literally look under their beds for monsters; or at least that this formalism is a good way to get similar kinds of intelligent behavior.